 For our part, at Matson’s Lab we will continue to employ the high standards of technical, analytical, and customer service for which we have gratefully received international recognition.
 We look forward to continuing the working partnerships we’ve so much enjoyed with our international clients for so many years.

-PLEASE NOTE: 2 new documents are required by the United States Department of Agriculture Animal and Plant Health Inspection Service.
-PLEASE REFER TO NO. 2, BELOW.
+PLEASE NOTE: Two new documents are required by the United States Department of Agriculture Animal and Plant Health Inspection Service (refer to no. 2, below).
 USDA APHIS is responsible for preventing disease from being introduced into the U.S. by imported animal parts.
-The agency can either confiscate shipments or allow their return to sender only after payment of fees that will exceed $500 when teeth specimens are not fully dried and/or have more than a minimal amount of attached soft tissue and/or have on them more than mere traces of dried blood.
+The agency can either confiscate shipments or allow their return to sender only after payment of fees that will exceed $500 when teeth specimens are not fully dried, and/or have more than a minimal amount of attached soft tissue, and/or have on them more than mere traces of dried blood.
 Teeth that have been extracted and cleaned per recommendations of Matson’s Lab will be “clean” and allowable for import.
 See Tooth Extraction and Cleaning.

 A. How to use FedEx Express

 1. Locate the FedEx Express office nearest you by calling 1-800-463-3339 (land line only, cellular phones don’t connect) or searching the internet:

 CANADA French: http://www.fedex.com/ca_french/

 2. Select your country on the map